josephtownshend/CV/README.md

 [Skills](#skills) –– [Education](#education) –– [Experience](#experience) –– [Interests](#interests) –– [Blog](https://github.com/josephtownshend/Blog)

 I am an early career full stack software developer currently studying at Makers Academy in London.
 My background is in graphic design, print and the visual arts in which I studied for 6 years.
 I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, I haven't looked back.
-I am a passionate creative problem solver and lover of learning, particuarly new processes to help build workarounds for troublesome situations.
+I am a passionate creative problem solver and always on the look out for new processes to help build workarounds for troublesome situations.

 ## Skills